Amina Abdu

 - Public Administration.

 Amina Abdu & Abigail Jacobs.
 In Burrell, Jenna, Ranjit Singh, and Patrick Davison (eds.), Keywords on the Datafied State.
 Data & Society.
-Forthcoming 2024.
+2024.

 - An Empirical Analysis of Racial Categories in the Algorithmic Fairness Literature. [arXiv, popular writeup]